 Detroit Red Wings Betting Lines Today

-While it’s come down to the wire in recent seasons, the Wings have always found a way to get over the hump and into the postseason but they barely have time to sharpen their skates and tape some new sticks before they are sent packing.
+When the Wings have found a way to get over the hump and into the postseason, they've barely had time to sharpen their skates and tape some new sticks before they are sent packing.

 The Wings, who won 48 Stanley Cup games between 2006-10, won just 20 playoff games from 2011-16 and only five between 2013-16, losing in the first round of the playoffs three seasons in a row for the first time in franchise history.